haacked/haacked.com/_posts/archived/2006-02-02-WhenNotToIterate.aspx.markdown

 ---
 layout: post
-title: "When Not To Iterate"
+title: When Not To Iterate
 date: 2006-02-02 -0800
 comments: true
 disqus_identifier: 11645
 categories: []
+redirect_from: "/archive/2006/02/01/WhenNotToIterate.aspx/"
 ---

 As a kid, one of my favorite tools I had was a shiny red cased Victorinox swiss army knife.
 I’d carry that sucker around with me everywhere, using the main blade to tackle nearly every problem like a